Seafood Trends - October 11, 2019

 ATLANTIC FARMED SALMON:

-Analysts report that the fresh market will be up for next week, due to very strong demand in both foodservice and retail.
-Frozen portions have remained steady, but vendors indicate that there is still a concern that 4-oz. portions will get tight, as the size of fish needed is in short supply.
+Analysts report that the frozen market is stable at the moment, but vendors are offering some spot opportunity.
+Vendors also indicate that there is still a concern that 4 oz. portions will get tight, as the size of fish needed to produce 4 oz. is in short supply.

 Analysts report that pricing has turned steady, with fewer offerings.
 Inventory is in good shape along all size portions.

 Reports indicate that pricing has shown some volatility on the fresh side.
-The catch is going well for the new season.
-Frozen prices continue to be stable.
+Frozen prices continue to be stable to slightly down.

-Demand has been steady as we settle into higher costs.
+Demand has been steady, as analysts point to the market settling into higher costs.

-Pricing is trending downward, as reported inventory levels in the U.S. are in very good shape.
+Pricing has moved to a steady to weaker tone, as reported inventory levels in the U.S. are in very good shape.
+Sources are pointing to weaker pricing for the last quarter of the year.

-Pricing is showing some firmness.
-Reports indicate that inventory is firm behind strong demand as other similar species increase in price.
+It is reported that pricing is showing some firmness.
+Reports indicate that inventory is firm behind strong demand, as other similar species increase in price.

-The fishery for Pacific pollock has produced only smaller, 2-4-oz. fillets.
-Analyst expect that this could cause an inventory issue for frozen loins if they don’t start catching larger fish.
-Larger fillets 4-6-oz. and 6-8-oz. are very tight.
-In addition, the industry is starting to plan for a new 10% tariff that will go into effect on Dec.
+The fishery for Pacific pollock has produced only smaller, 2-4 oz. fillets.
+Analysts expect that this could cause an inventory issue for frozen loins if they don’t start catching larger fish.
+Larger fillets 4-6 and 6-8 oz. are very tight.
+In addition, the industry is starting to plan for a new 15% tariff that will go into effect on Dec.
 15, 2019.

-Vendors are reporting that pricing continues to firm, due to high demand and tight supply.
+Vendors are reporting that pricing is expected to continue to firm, due to high demand and tight supply, as well as additional tariffs.

 Inventory levels are in good shape.
-Vendors are reporting that pricing will be firming on goods coming from China, due to the additional tariffs.
-Analysts report that fish from Argentina should start to firm up as the season changes.
+Vendors are reporting that pricing is expected to firm on goods coming from China, due to additional tariffs.
+Vendors also report seeing lower pricing on Argentine fillets as they have reported more inventory in the U.S. than they want to hold.

 (FROZEN STEAKS & LOINS):